kalendar/assessments/mathematics/word_problems/low-summary.md

+## Word problems

 **Word problems** are real-world problems that can be solved using a variety of mathematical tools.
-While much of the mathematics you learned in school involves calculations with numbers or manipulation of variables and other symbols, the real value of mathematics lies in its power to help us understand and analyze real situations in the world around us.
-There are a variety of tools needed to solve word problems, starting with translating the problem into mathematical language.
-This includes identifying and labeling quantities and writing their relationships in the form of algebraic expressions or equations.
-In some problems, once we have the algebraic representation of a problem, we then need to solve the resulting equation or do other necessary calculations.
-Your results suggest that your skills at reading and solving mathematics word problems are weak.
-Particular skills you might focus on include translating words into equations and other mathematical expressions, and using different strategies such as pictures, tables, and pattern-finding to solve problems.
+There are a variety of tools needed to solve word and story problems, including translating the problem into mathematical language, identifying and labeling quantities and writing their relationships in the form of algebraic expressions or equations, and in some problems, solving the resulting equation or doing other necessary calculations.

+Your results suggest that . .